mayo-nesso/mayo-nesso.github.io/content/blog/2024/09/metaballs/index.md

 The `Border Color` and `Body Color` parameters represent the respective colors of the border and the body.</br>
 The `Min Alpha Threshold` defines the minimum alpha value that will be considered as part of the border, while the `Body Threshold` specifies the minimum alpha value that will be classified as part of the body.</br>
-Any alpha value that falls between the Min Alpha Threshold and the Body Threshold will be regarded as part of the border.
+Any alpha value that falls between the `Min Alpha Threshold` and the `Body Threshold` will be regarded as part of the border.

 Now, for our custom render pass!

 In the first pass, we draw our semi-transparent balls on a temporary texture.</br>

 There are some caveats though.</br>
-On one hand, we don't want to show our originals balls, just the resulting effect of it.</br>
+On one hand, we don't want to show our original balls, just the effect of it.</br>
 And we don't want to apply this to everything that is on the screen, only to our balls.</br>

-In order to do this, in our render pass we will work only with an specific layer, so we will create a `FilteringSettings` to only select a specific layer during the process:
+To do this, in our render pass we will work only with a specific layer, so we will create a `FilteringSettings` to only select a specific layer during the process:

 ```csharp
 // Settings to filter which renderers should be drawn